Skip to main content

 If the way your company does something is the reason clients choose you, then that workflow is a competitive asset.
 Encoding it into a generic SaaS product means your competitors can replicate it by subscribing to the same tool.

 We built a custom client reporting platform for a financial advisory firm where the presentation of data — the specific calculations, the visual hierarchy, the narrative structure — was literally what clients were paying for.
+This kind of custom web application investment pays back fastest when the workflow itself is the product.
 Off-the-shelf reporting tools would have destroyed that differentiation.
 The build cost was approximately €45,000.
 Within 18 months, it was a material factor in client retention.

 Data Residency or Compliance Requirements Apply